Automated Patient Triage in Healthcare

 Where this breaks down for smaller or fragmented health systems

-Health systems running multiple disconnected EHR instances without a unified patient master index will struggle to retrieve complete medical histories in under two seconds.
+Health systems running multiple disconnected EHR instances without a unified patient master index will struggle to retrieve complete medical histories quickly, regardless of the AI layer on top.
 Fragmented payer contract data stored outside the revenue cycle platform also limits the AI's ability to flag prior authorization gaps accurately.
 Systems below a certain encounter volume may not generate enough historical denial data for the model to self-improve meaningfully within the first 90 days.

 Clinical staff adoption is the operational risk, not the technology